 Record in Item #1 of the Worksheet how long it took to complete the building of the database using the default AIDE configuration.
 [Provide the information in minutes and seconds whenever you are asked to write “how long?”.]

-Change the AIDE configuration to minimize digest calculations.
+Change the AIDE configuration to maximize digest calculations.

-You will now change the default AIDE configuration such that only one MD5 digest will be saved per any given file, instfrank_at_beans.com.file-integrity=file-integrity.file-integrity.student.zipead of the default action of saving several digests for each file.
+You will now change the default AIDE configuration such that two digests are saved per any given file, instead of the default action of saving one SHA256 digest for each file.

 As root, open the /etc/aide.conf AIDE configuration file.